 - Unsubsidized federal student loans, which most students qualify for regardless of need

 - Federal work-study

-- State-based financial aid (in some states), including grants, scholarships, and loans
+- Some state-based financial aid, including grants, scholarships, and loans

 - School-based financial aid, including need-based grants and scholarships

-- School-based merit aid, since many schools require the FAFSA to be on file before any aid awards are distributed
+- School-based merit aid, since many schools require you file a FAFSA to consider you

 While the FAFSA can feel like a chore to fill out, the upside is that it provides one-stop shopping for multiple sources of college money.